-I’ll throw a couple of sites on the fire, here, knowing full well that many of you can contribute dozens more!
-Most of these are hodgepodge DIY sites that throw the occasional jewelry project into the mix, but when they do?
+I’ll throw a couple of sites on the fire, here, too, though Pinterest is also a wealth of jewelry-related tutorials.
+Most of the sites below are hodgepodge DIY sites that throw the occasional jewelry project into the mix, but when they do?
 Fun times.

 For Twin Cities Locals